Base-Born/BaseBorn/README.md

 Now, abandoned stations drift through space, ancient machines guard forgotten worlds, and powerful Ether grows inside the asteroids scattered across the universe.

-You awaken as one of the BaseBorn—a pilot created to rebuild from the ruins.
+You awaken as one of the BaseBorn a pilot created to rebuild from the ruins.

 Begin with a damaged ship.